 2. Offer Targeted Outreach Opportunities

-Targeted marketing is not a new concept, with Google and various e-commerce websites, social media channels, and even OTT platforms minting money solely from this business.
-Native advertising is highly instrumental in maximising the average revenue per user and is adopted by industry counterparts.
+Targeted marketing is not a new concept.
+Google and various e-commerce websites, social media channels and even OTT platforms are minting money solely from this business.
+Native advertising is instrumental in maximising the average revenue per user and is adopted by industry counterparts.
 However, the event industry still lags on this front, despite the readily available technology.

-Taking cues from previously mentioned activities, advertisements in the form of display banners, videos, push notifications, and marquee texts can be shown to a relevant set of attendees whose preferences match the context of the respective advertisement.
+Taking cues from previously mentioned activities, advertisements in the form of display banners, videos, push notifications, and marquee texts can be shown to relevant attendees whose preferences match the context of the respective advertisement.
 The same approach can also be applied to sponsored search results, showcased when a user applies a particular filter on listing pages.
-Such initiatives can be easily fuelled by the smart learnings of the event matchmaking algorithm, derived from the registration details and user behaviour on the platform.
+These initiatives can easily be fuelled by the smart learnings of the event matchmaking algorithm, derived from the registration details and user behaviour on the platform.

 With AI-powered matchmaking, organisers can put sponsored content in search results,